EliasVahlberg/saltglass-steppe/docs/development/NARRATIVE_SYSTEM.md

 ## Overview

 The Procedural Narrative System generates dynamic story content for Saltglass Steppe using techniques inspired by Caves of Qud's approach to procedural storytelling.
-The system combines template-based generation with Markov chain text generation to create contextual lore, descriptions, and historical events.
+The system combines template-based generation with Markov chain text generation to create contextual lore, descriptions, and historical events that respond to the player's current state, location, and actions.

 ## Architecture